Las Cruces, New Mexico: Las Cruces Symphony

-Other points of interest
+Points of interest

 Several water tanks in Las Cruces have been painted with murals by Tony Pennock, including one at the intersection of Triviz Drive and Griggs Avenue.

-Multimedia artist group Keep Adding have a large mural titled Wave Nest on Picacho Avenue at the Lion's Park.
+Multimedia artist group Keep Adding has a large mural titled Wave Nest on Picacho Avenue at the Lion's Park.

 The Cathedral of the Immaculate Heart of Mary is the mother church of the Roman Catholic Diocese of Las Cruces.

 Sports

-Las Cruses is the home of Valdo Speedway, a 3/8ths of a mile dirt track that host the annual Wild West Shootout.
+Las Cruces is the home of Vado Speedway Park, a 3/8th-mile dirt track that hosts the annual Wild West Shootout.

-At the university level, the New Mexico State Aggies compete in the Western Athletic Conference for men's and women's basketball, and as an independent team for football.
+At the university level, the New Mexico State Aggies compete in Conference USA for various sports, such as men's and women's basketball, as well as football.
 Aggies men's basketball has had a rich history of success.
 Between 2010 and 2019, the Aggies made the NCAA tournament eight times.
 The team also reached the Final Four of the tournament in 1970.
-The 2014-15 NMSU women's basketball team reached the NCAA tournament for the first time since 1988, when it won both the WAC regular season and tournament championships.
+The 2014–15 NMSU women's basketball team reached the NCAA tournament for the first time since 1988, when it won both the WAC regular season and tournament championships.

-The Las Cruces Kings have been a long running semi-professional football team in the city.
+The Las Cruces Kings have been a long running semiprofessional football team in the city.

-Beginning in the 2010 season, the Las Cruces Vaqueros were the first ever professional sports team in Las Cruces.
-In the 2011 season the Vaqueros joined the Pecos League of Professional Baseball Clubs against the White Sands Pupfish, Roswell Invaders, Ruidoso Osos, Alpine Cowboys and Carlsbad Bats.
+Beginning in the 2010 season, the Las Cruces Vaqueros were the first professional sports team in Las Cruces.
+In the 2011 season, the Vaqueros joined the Pecos League of Professional Baseball Clubs against the White Sands Pupfish, Roswell Invaders, Ruidoso Osos, Alpine Cowboys and Carlsbad Bats.
 The Vaqueros played in the Pecos League of Professional Baseball Clubs for the 2011–2013 seasons.
 The team returned for the 2015 season, but structural damage to their home ballpark in January 2016 forced them to sit out the 2016 season.
-They plan to return for the 2017 season.
+They planned to return for the 2017 season.

 Parks and recreation

 Las Cruces operates 87 city parks, 18 tennis courts, and four golf courses.

 A list of parks, with facilities and maps, is available.

 Las Cruces holds a Ciclovía, a citywide event featuring exercise and physical activities, on the last Sunday of each month at Meerscheidt Recreation Center.

+The New Mexico Farm and Ranch Heritage Museum is a 47-acre (190,000 m2) interactive museum that chronicles the New Mexico's 3,000-year history of farming and ranching.
+The museum is part of the New Mexico Department of Cultural Affairs.